| Title: | Statistical Reporting with 'Quarto' |

 optional width |

-.
-The chunk is given a random name because certain operations are not allowed by knitr
+Creates text strings suitable for running through knitr.
+The chunk is given a random name because certain operations are not allowed by knitr without it.

 character vector